Orientation & Mobility Specialist

 Graduates of this program work in schools, agencies for the blind or visually impaired, Veteran Administration Medical Centers, and universities and colleges.
 While this program can be completed in as little as a year, most students graduate in a little over a year and a half.
 There is also a certificate option for students who have already completed a master’s degree in another field.

-• Location: Kalamazoo, WI
+• Location: Kalamazoo, MI

 • Duration: One year